Proper actions and decompositions in equivariant K-theory: Introduction

-Second, each of the terms can be completely recovered (as an induction) if we know only one of the terms in the sum (with its $G_{[\rho]}$-action).
+Second, we prove that it is possible to define a $G_{[\rho]}$-action over a specific $\rho\otimes\Hom_A(\rho, E)$, and then the term can be completely recovered with its $G$-action (as an induction) if we know only one of the terms in the sum (with its $G_{[\rho]}$-action).
 This is the content of Thm. \ref{vectordecomp}.
 Now if we choose one specific $\rho\otimes\Hom_A(\rho, E)$ it can be recovered (with its $G_{[\rho]}$-action) from $\Hom_A(\rho, E)$ (with an action of some $S^1$-central extension of $Q_{[\rho]}$).
 It is the content of Thm. \ref{toe}.

-For a Lie group $G$ and a proper $G$-space $X$ where $A$ acts trivially such that proper equivariant K-theory (denoted by $K_G(X)$) can be generated by finite dimensional $G$-vector bundles (assumption (K)), the above procedure produces a decomposition of $K_G(X)$ in terms of equivariant (respect to the isotropy groups $Q_{[\rho]}$, see Def. \ref{twisteddef}) twisted K-theory groups of $X$.
-More specifically we have the following result
+For a Lie group $G$ and a proper $G$-space $X$, where $A$ acts trivially such that proper equivariant K-theory (denoted by $K_G(X)$) can be generated by finite-dimensional $G$-vector bundles (assumption (K)), the above procedure yields a decomposition of $K_G(X)$ in terms of equivariant (with respect to the isotropy groups $Q_{[\rho]}$, see Def. \ref{twisteddef}) twisted K-theory groups of $X$.
+More specifically, we have the following result:

-\begin{thm} Let $G$ be a Lie group satisfying (K), and $X$ be a proper $G$-space on which the normal subgroup $A$ acts trivially.
-There is a natural isomorphism This isomorphism is functorial on $G$-maps $X\to Y$ of proper $G$- spaces on which $A$ acts trivially. \end{thm}
+\begin{thm} Let $G$ be a Lie group satisfying assumption (K), and $X$ be a proper $G$-space on which the normal subgroup $A$ acts trivially.
+There exists a natural isomorphism This isomorphism is functorial on $G$-maps $X\to Y$ of proper $G$-spaces on which $A$ acts trivially. \end{thm}

-It is the content of Thm. \ref{decomp}.
-The main purpose of this paper is prove that decomposition in this generality.
+The primary aim of this paper is to prove the aforementioned theorem with such generality.

 Our results generalize the decomposition obtained in \cite{GU} for finite groups and in \cite{AGU} for compact Lie groups.
 For finite groups, the same decomposition can be found in \cite{dual} using different methods.